 “Yeah, but I got a lot going on, Jim.
 I’m working through something.
 I haven’t forgotten about you guys, though.
 I’ll be back.”

 I told Petra that I needed to take the next turn.
-I wished her a good run and expressed my sympathies for whatever she was going through.
+I wished her a good run and expressed sympathy for the tough times she was going through.

 Petra stopped at the intersection and told me it really wasn’t that big a deal and apologized for making it sound like it was.
 “Byron and I are breaking up.
 We…I’m just trying to keep it friendly.”